-These are initial appointments designed to explore a student's need for short-term counseling.
-We offer short, term, goal-oriented Individual Therapy.
-This means that our counselors work with each student to create specific goals that will guide the treatment received.
-We offer both in-person and Telehealth sessions.
+An Intake assessment is an initial appointment designed to explore a student's need for short-term counseling.
+Individual therapy is goal-oriented, which means that our counselors work with each student to create specific goals that will guide the treatment received.
+We provide individual therapy via both in-person and Telehealth sessions.

 Review our Cancellation and No Show policy regarding missed appointments.